Monday, 6 June 2011

 Albinism is an independently arising mutation which renders the body incapable of producing pigment.
 It is passed on as a recessive gene, so a black parent can have an unpigmented child.
 In fact, is is the usual state of things that an albino child will have parents who are not themselves albinos.

 A child carries genes from both of his parents, which in turn were inherited from the grandparents.
 A child with one white and one black grandfather, and one white and one black grandmother, can be anything from almost completely white to almost completely black.
-So, if a white woman gives birth to a white baby, there are three possible reasons:
+So, if a white woman gives birth to a white baby, there are three possible reasons (granting, along with the questioner, that the father himself is not an albino):

 1) The father was purely white (most common reason).